uofa-cmput404/uofa-cmput404.github.io/content/labsignments/django.md

 </html>
 ```

-**Your task** is to render a list of every single like a specific wiki page recieved and when they were created.
+**Your task** is to render a list of every single like a specific wiki page received and when they were created.
 This route should be accessible at `/wiki/page/<id>/likes/`, and it should render the `likes.html` template.

 When rendering the `likes.html` template, you will need to pass in to the context argument the following:
 ```json